Spinach Feta Quinoa Cakes with Roasted Cherry Tomato Sauce is hearty and protein-packed for a delicious, balanced meatless meal!

 You probably already know that quinoa is a “superfood” because it’s a high-quality plant protein that also contains plenty of fiber, iron, potassium.
 An added benefit is it’s gluten-free.
 Spinach is another superfood that adds additional nutrition and eggs and cheese add additional protein.

 I don’t add breadcrumbs to help bind the quinoa cakes so they can fall apart if fried on the stovetop.
 Rather, I save myself the frustration and simply bake them on a baking sheet lined with non-stick aluminum foil sprayed with a small amount of cooking spray or lightly brushed with oil.
-(Personal chef tip: Line your baking sheets to make clean-up easier and it extends the life of your baking sheets.)
 The cakes can stick to conventional aluminum foil.
 Parchment paper makes them a bit soggy.

 Once assembled and ready for the oven, they can cook alongside the cherry tomato “sauce” that accompanies them.
 (On a different pan of course…. but you already knew that.)
 Turn once while baking.